- American Physical Society Sites

 This award was established in 2013 by the American Physical Society (APS) Division of Laser Science (DLS) and endowed by Charlotte Anderson in 2015 in memory of her husband Carl E. Anderson.

-Doctoral students at any university in the United States or abroad who have passed their dissertation defense for the Ph.D. any time during the three calendar years preceding the application deadline and who are members of DLS are eligible for the award.
+Doctoral students at any university in the United States or abroad who have completed all requirements for completion of their Ph.D. any time during the three calendar years preceding the application deadline and who are members of DLS are eligible for the award.
 A student may be a finalist in the competition only once.
-Eligible non-finalists from prior years may re-apply by submitting an entirely new package, which may be the same as the original package.
-Applications are NOT reconsidered automatically.
+Eligible non-finalists from prior years may re-apply by submitting a new nomination package.
+Previous nomination packages will not be automatically reconsidered in the following year, so a new nomination must be submitted each year for consideration.

 All nomination materials will be treated confidentially and viewed only by the Selection Committee.
 Any individual may submit at most one nominating or seconding letter in any given year.
 The finalists will be chosen by the Dissertation Award Selection Committee based on the quality of the research and the written presentation.
-Selection Committee members who have mentored or co-authored with any candidate will recuse themselves from selection of finalists or awardees as appropriate.
-Applicants who are not selected as finalists will be considered for regular oral or poster presentation at the meeting.
+The finalists will present their Ph.D. thesis work at a special Dissertation Award Session of the Laser Science meeting.
+It is important that the final presentations are restricted to work carried out during their Ph.D. research.
+After consideration of the oral presentations, the Selection Committee will choose the recipient of the award.
+A $1000 stipend will be provided to all finalists to be used toward travel and conference registration fees.